Hosted during the 24th to the 29th of June 2019.

 We learned about the area where they live, the common and scientific names of the plants they eat.
 We learned the best way to approach an elephant; we learned how a safari car needs to be parked in order to not disturb them.
 We learned that our actions and the actions of our clients could resultin long-term effects on their conservation.

-This field workshop would not have taken place without the support of our member ASCOR Rental Car.
+This field workshop would not have taken place without the support of our member Asco Car Hire.
 Thank you for your Support!
 Geoffrey, Chantal, Marco and all the team.